-Password policies come in many forms and can contain multiple different rules to ensure that the password meets a standard set out by the company, but is this always the best way?
+Password policies come in many forms and can contain many different rules to ensure that the password meets a standard set out by the company, but is this always the best way?

 What is a Password Policy?

 A password policy is a set of rules that a password must meet to be accepted as “secure” by the enforcing company.
-It can include items like complexity, length, and how often it needs to be changed.
-This will ensure that users have passwords including special characters, a minimum length of passwords and also that passwords can't be re-used after a set amount of time.
+It can include items like complexity, length, and how often it needs to be changed and the rules and penalties governing its care and use (or misuse).
+This will usually be supported by the networking systems which will ensure that passwords include special characters, have a minimum length and also that they can't be re-used after a set amount of time.